 A: Learn more about parking at GOSH here or ask at main reception (open 24/7) when you arrive at the hospital.

-Please note that Transport for London (TFL) has reinstated congestion charges and other road fees, effective from 18 May.
+Please note that Transport for London (TfL) has reinstated all road charges.
 See tfl.gov.uk for more information.
 In specific circumstances, you may be able to be reimbursed for congestion charge payments – visit gosh.nhs.uk/your-hospital-visit/travel-reimbursement to see if you’re eligible.

 Q: Some local cafés and shops are closed.
 How will we get food?